-The University of Texas at Austin (University) is committed to providing an educational and working environment for students, faculty, and staff that is free from discrimination baissed widual or group because of their race, color, sex, pregnancy, gender, race, color, sex, pregnancy, gender, gender identity, sexual orientation, gender expression, religion, age, national origin, ethnicity, veteran status, disability, genetic information, military status, or any other legally protected basis[(p. )] (p. ).
-This Policy prohibits )1 (p. such conduct.
+The University of Texas at Austin (University) is committed to providing an educational and working environment for students, faculty, and staff that is free from discrimination baisethybidual or group because of their race, color, sex, pregnancy, gender race, color, sex, pregnancy, gender identity, sexual orientation, gender expression, religion, age, national origin, ethnicity, veteran status, disability, genetic information, active duty military status, or any other legally protected basis[(p. ).
+This Policy )1 (p. )] (p. prohibits such conduct.